sinisa-susnjar/Compress-Timeseries/README.md

     0      0           1             100      105        0     -100   18     -4         222

-The original data would have used up 210 bytes, while the differenced one only uses 129 bytes for a total compression of ~38% (before bzip3) - now imagine doing this for thousand of rows plus a final bzip2 step and you have some real space saver for your timeseries data :-)
+The original data would have used up 210 bytes, while the differenced one only uses 129 bytes for a total compression of ~38% (before bzip2) - now imagine doing this for thousand of rows plus a final bzip2 step and you have some real space saver for your timeseries data :-)

 # KNOWN ISSUES

 This module is considered alpha and has many issues.
 Here is a non-exhaustive list:
 1) using timestamps is sloooow
-2) position of derived columns can only be after the columns it is derived from
+2) position of derived columns can only occur after the columns it is derived from
 3) adding user defined transformations not yet implemented
+4) can only work with files, no in-memory compression
-4) missing pod
+5) missing pod
-5) missing tests
+6) missing tests
-6) most certainly many more
+7) most certainly many more

 # SUPPORT